 Mint is completely free to install and use.
 If it takes a lot of your time to set up Mint, you could say that you could save lots of money by not having it set up initially.
 If you already subscribe to some other service, it doesn’t matter if you’ve gotten better rates from another provider.

 Once Mint is uninstalled, everything will end.
 If you uninstall Rocket Money, you are still enrolled in their paid services.

 Mint lets you quickly access its features by simply navigating to their website from the mobile app.
-That makes it really easy to use the platform from a variety of devices.
-You don't necessarily need to have both of those apps in order to access the features, which helps you to work much more easily.
+That makes it easy to use the platform from various devices.
+You don’t necessarily need to have both apps to access the features, which helps you work much more easily.